Close

 Becoming an Officer in the Military After College

-officer training school graduation
+Officer training school graduation

 While it’s common knowledge that basic training sets recruits on the pathway toward becoming an enlisted service member, those with a desire for leadership opportunities and a bachelor’s degree can take another route into a military career — as a commissioned officer.